-serves queries from the same set of host addresses but with a range of different port numbers, which emulates different queries from the same sources.
+As a result, during query replay, a DNS server observes queries from the same set of host addresses but with a range of different port numbers, which emulates different queries from the same sources.

 An alternative is to setup virtual interfaces with different IP addresses at queriers, and use those interfaces for each query sources address in query replay.
 However, the method does not scale to a large number of addresses.